software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

     console.log(newMessage);
   });
 ```

+{: .note }
+> The `fetch` calls require somewhat boilerplate code, especially while sending JSON formatted data to the server with a POST request.
+Different HTTP client libraries such as [Axios](https://axios-http.com/docs/intro) are used to reduce this boiplerate code and to provide useful additional features.

 In the example project, fetching the messages is extracted into a function called `fetchMessages`, which can be found in the `frontend/messageList/fetchMessages.js` file: